tethysplatform/tethys/docs/tutorials/google_earth_engine/part_3/service_account.rst

 7. Select JSON and press **CREATE**.

-8. Locate the file that was downloaded an place it in a secure location.
+8. Locate the file that was downloaded and place it in a secure location.

 .. note::